 Your dog is more than just a four-legged friend: he or she is family!
 As a member of your family, you may think that it’s alright to offer them food from your own plate, but that isn’t always a safe bet.
-In fact, because your dog’s body systems are very different from your own, there are harmful foods for dogs that can cause illness, serious health problems, or even death.
+In fact, because your dog’s body systems are very different from your own, there is harmful food for dogs that can cause illness, serious health problems, or even death.

 Considering that you want to give your dog the best natural source of essential nutrients, you probably also want to feed them the best, highest-quality pet food.
 And for this reason, you already know that real food (not grainy kibble) is the right choice.
 That’s why you offer them table scraps, right?
 Well … if you are participating in this type of feeding behavior to your pet, you may first want to know that there are natural food sources of high-quality nutrients that you can give your dog.

 Making The Most of a Healthy Dog Diet